vuminhoang/AI-Review/README.md

 ### About me:
 Hi, I'm Vu Min Hoang, currently an AI Intern at JVB Vietnam and senior student at Hanoi University of Science, VNU.
 I wrote this repo to review some basic knowledge about AI, ML, DL and NLP.

+btw, sometimes I mix up the terms loss function and cost function in my writing.
+Actually, their concepts are quite clear: the loss function measures the error on a single sample, while the cost function evaluates the overall performance on the entire dataset, typically as the average or the sum of the losses.
+I hope you can understand and overlook this.

 ### Contents:
 -  Basic ML: Concept of some ML algorithms, implement them in ipynb file using sklearn.
 -  General knowledge about OOP, a little Python project using OOP.